sftcd/tinfoil/README.md

 1. [Section 7.2](https://tools.ietf.org/html/draft-green-tls-static-dh-in-tls13-01#section-7.2)
-defines a key request interface, but defines no authorisation scheme, no HTTP authentiction, and requires no additional CMS protection.
+defines a key request interface, but defines no authorisation scheme, no HTTP authentication, and requires no additional CMS protection.
 This creates an excellent target to attempt to find when one has breached some network.
 That is an excellent